kyooni18/BuildCraft-Repiped/README.md

 forked version of BuildCraft ported into NeoForge 1.21.1 (21.1.248).
 Any contributions, issues, suggestions, etc. are welcome.

+Have favor to provide me a full MC session log if you’ve encountered any type of problems.

+You can also contact me as @kyooni18 in discord, or kyoung01122189@gmail.com.

 Below is original BuildCraft README:

 ## Welcome to BuildCraft on GitHub